json-structure/json-structure/README.md

 The compose property can be declared in any JSON object in a JSON Structure.
 Composition is applied to transform the JSON Structure based on the compose properties.
-The compose property is written using the [Composition Symbol](http://www.fileformat.info/info/unicode/char/2384/index.htm) '&#9092;' or '\u2384'
+The compose property is written using the Unicode unassigned code point "\u0ADD".

 Composition is applied to all JSON objects in a JSON Structure.
 To compose a JSON object, first recursively apply the compose operation to all children of the JSON object.
-Next, look to see whether the &#9092; property is defined.
+Next, look to see whether the "\u0ADD" property is defined.
 If it is not defined then terminate the composition.

-If &#9092; is defined, the composition will be recursively merging a series of JSON objects.
+If "\u0ADD" is defined, the composition will be recursively merging a series of JSON objects.
 Begin the composition with a destination JSON object that is an empty object.
-Traverse in order through the names in the &#9092; array.
+Traverse in order through the names in the "\u0ADD" array.
 Each name must correspond to a defined fragment or type.
 After locating the fragment or type, apply the composition operation on that JSON object.
 Then recursively merge that